andrewosh/layerdrive/README.md

 #### Creating Hyperdrives
 Since a layerdrive needs to create a hyperdrive for each of its layers, it must be provided with a `driveFactory` function that will instantiate the drive with suitable storage, and handle replication.

-_Note: These two features (storage and replication) are not handled directly by layerdrive._
+_Note: These two features (storage and replication) are not handled directly by Layerdrive._

 ### API
 TODO: API description